“Wow! This is lives changing!”

 Even with public health insurance available since 1966, only 20% of Kenyans have access to some sort of medical coverage.
 With the population at over 44 million and rising, it means that as many as 35 million Kenyans are excluded from quality health care –– such a story can be said about access to clean water, toilets and sanitary towels in all low-income countries & lower middle-income countries.

-- partnering with a children’s fund to donate RaHa Systems and Reusable Sanitary Towels to support the fund’s emergency response to the COVID-19 in South Sudan, Venezuela, … One of RaHa’s obligations in the partnership is to engage you to support the fund, including through fundraising for the Emergency Programme.
+- partnering with a children’s fund to donate 50 RaHa Systems and 150,000 packets of Reusable Sanitary Towels to support the fund’s emergency response to the COVID-19 in South Sudan, Somalia, Kenya, Venezuela & Colombia.

 Click on ‘Accelerate UHC with Receipts… &c ’ and you will start by selecting and or nominating village(s) and school(s).

 Nominees / selectees get medical covers, premiums for which RaHa Solutions pay.
 From advert below, you see that nominees (in Kenya) currently get 2 types of medical cover, one called ‘WoteAfya’ and the other is called ‘AfyaPoa’.
 We are looking for similar medical cover in / for other countries.